-- 8.7 LHBs and LAs should have in place locally agreed procedures/protocols for dealing with any formal disputes about - eligibility for CHC and/or about the apportionment of funding in jointly funded care packages. - where an individual is not eligible for CHC: - o the contribution of either party to a joint package of care - o the operation of refunds guidance - 8.8 These protocols should make clear how the LHB discharges its duty to consult with the local authority and how the LA discharges its duty to co-operate with the LHB.
-See paragraphs 2.15 2.21). - 8.9 LHBs and LAs must maintain a culture of genuine partnership working in all aspects of CHC.
+7.7 LHBs and LAs should have in place locally agreed procedures/protocols for dealing with any formal disputes about

+- eligibility for CHC and/or about the apportionment of funding in jointly funded care packages. - where an individual is not eligible for CHC: - o the contribution of either party to a joint package of care - o the operation of refunds guidance - 7.8 These protocols should make clear how the LHB discharges its duty to consult with the local authority and how the LA discharges its duty to co-operate with the LHB.
+(See Section 1). - 7.9 LHBs and LAs must maintain a culture of genuine partnership working in all aspects of CHC.
 They should ensure eligibility decisions are based on thorough, accurate and evidence-based assessments of the individuals' needs.
 Individuals must never be left without appropriate support while disputes between statutory bodies about funding responsibilities are resolved.
-They should be kept at the heart of the process and there should be a person-centred approach to decision-making. - 8.10 If there is an opportunity to resolve inter-agency disagreements this should be explored and undertaken at the earliest opportunity and preferably at an informal stage.
-Any genuine disagreements between practitioners in a professional manner without drawing the individual concerned into the debate in order to gain support for one professional's position or the other. - 8.11 Practitioners in health and social care receive high-quality joint training (i.e. health and social care) which gives consistent messages about the correct application of the Framework. - 8.12 Disputes must not delay the provision of care and the protocol should make clear how funding will be provided pending the resolution of the dispute.
+They should be kept at the heart of the process and there should be a person-centred approach to decision-making. - 7.10 If there is an opportunity to resolve inter-agency disagreements this should be explored and undertaken at the earliest opportunity and preferably at an informal stage.
+Any genuine disagreements between practitioners must be undertaken in a professional manner, without drawing the individual concerned into the debate, or attempting to gain the individual's support for one professional's position or the other. - 7.11 Practitioners in health and social care receive high-quality joint training (i.e. health and social care) which gives consistent messages about the correct application of the Framework. - 7.12 Disputes must not delay the provision of care and the protocol should make clear how funding will be provided pending the resolution of the dispute.
 Where disputes relate to the NHS and LAs in different geographical areas, the relevant NHS body and LA should agree a dispute resolution process to ensure resolution in a timely manner.
-This should include agreement on how funding will be provided during the dispute and arrangements for reimbursement to the relevant organisations once the dispute is resolved. - 8.13 All stages of disputes procedures will normally be completed within four weeks of raising the dispute.
+This should include agreement on how funding will be provided during the dispute and arrangements for reimbursement to the relevant organisations once the dispute is resolved. - 7.13 All stages of disputes procedures will normally be completed within four weeks of raising the dispute.
 All stages will be appropriately documented.
-An example of a dispute process can be accessed via the CCISS site www.cciss.org.uk.